If you remember nothing else:

 Resource requirements that get approved

-In practice, this means being specific about what you need:
+In practice, being specific means:

 - Team allocation: existing staff plus targeted skills, not all-new hires